Almost all children born with CF are born to parents who have no family history. Having no family history does not mean you are not a carrier.

 CFV supports individuals having an opportunity to make informed life and reproductive choices as a result of CF carrier screening.
 To read CFV's position statement on CF carrier screening please click here.

 CF carrier screening is not covered by Medicare and there is a cost.
 Different services have different products and pricing structures.
 You should expect to pay no less than $150 for CF carrier screening.
 CFV are currently lobbying the Victorian Government to better support the Victorian community and make CF carrier screening available through Medicare.

 CFV provides financial support towards the cost of CF carrier screening.

 If you are over 18 years of age and either your sibling or partner is a member of CFV then CFV will provide $50 towards the cost of CF carrier screening.

 If you are interested in finding out more about this service please contact (03) 9686 1811.

 Your GP or Obstetrician can request a carrier screen for you.
 Screening is available to anyone in Victoria as long as you have access to a pathology collection point.
 Alternatively, if you don't have access to a collection point you may request a saliva swab kit.
 Be sure to investigate the different screening services offered.
 For example, at the Victorian Clinical Genetics Service they provide both a carrier screening service for CF only or as part of a Reproductive Carrier Screening service (carrier screening for CF, Fragile X and SMA).

 For information on CF carrier screening services click on your respective state or visit NSW Centre for Genetics Education.

 Genetic counsellors are also available at a number of locations around Melbourne and provide information to you over the phone.
-The Victorian Clinical Genetics Service (VCGS), Austin Hospital and Monash Health all have genetic counselling services that you can contact by phone to get further information about carrier screening.
+The Victorian Clinical Genetics Service, Austin Health and Monash Health all have genetic counselling services that you can contact by phone to get further information about carrier screening.